 Elevation: 8,429 ft

-Heaven’s Gate is situated on the boundary of the Hells Canyon National Recreation Area and just outside the Hells Canyon Wilderness.
-The Idaho portion of these units are in the Nez Perce National Forest, but are managed by the Wallowa-Whitman National Forest.
+Heavens Gate is situated on the boundary of the Hells Canyon National Recreation Area and just outside the Hells Canyon Wilderness.
+The Idaho portion of these two units is located in the Nez Perce National Forest but is managed by the Wallowa-Whitman National Forest.
 Heavens Gate is not as spectacular as its larger, more precipitous neighbors to the south in the Seven Devils Mountains.
 However, with more than 800 feet of prominence and 2+ miles distant from these taller peaks, Heavens Gate is still significant.

 Heavens Gate rises over 6,400 feet above Rapid River Canyon to the east and 7,200 feet above lower Sheep Creek and the Snake River to the west.
 The peak is the most visited point in the entire mountain range.
 The summit offers the best views of the main peaks and panoramic views of two of the deepest canyons in the United States: Hells Canyon and the Salmon River Canyon.
 The Wallowa Mountains of Oregon are also clearly visible to the southwest.

 The peak’s long ridge is formed by broken undifferentiated rock intermittently covered with montane grasslands and open parklands of contorted subalpine fir and whitebark pine.
 The wildflower blooms along the ridgeline are spectacular, particularly in July.
 USGS Heavens Gate